waszil/pyembc/README.md

-The motivation behind creating this library is to be able to write down a c structure/union very similarly as its written down in a c file, and then to be able to get the memory contents of such a data structure, that can be transferred to an embedded device with a direct memory access method (like XCP) and in the other way as well.
+The motivation behind creating this library is to be able to write down a c structure/union very similarly as its written down in a c file, and then to be able to get the memory contents of such a data structure, that can be transferred to an embedded device with a direct memory access method (like XCP) and in the other way as well, and also to be able to generate the actual c code that describes the same data structure, from the python description.

 I have used several similar libraries, such as [construct](https://construct.readthedocs.io/en/latest/), [structures](https://github.com/malinoff/structures), or even Protocol Buffers, however one was too slow,